quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 At this point, I want to interject and explain what excommunication is, because Tyson never explains what it meant for Bruno to be excommunicated by three different groups.

 In the context of Christianity, the Communion is what unites Christians with Jesus Christ.
-The details vary from demonination to demonination, but it's essentially the thing that makes Christians *Christians*.
+The details vary from denomination to denomination, but it's essentially the thing that makes Christians *Christians*.

 That bond can be severed, however: if, for example, you decide that you don't want to be a Christian anymore, you'd no longer be in communion with the Church.
 Similarly, there are certain beliefs that a Church may hold to be core to its understanding of Christianity: by rejecting those beliefs, you'd fail to be in communion with the Church as well.

 That breaking of the bonds is called *excommunication*.
 Generally, the consequences for excommunication are as follows:

 * You can't participate in any of the Sacraments.
 Sacraments are specific Christian rites—like receiving the Holy Eucharist—that are manifestations of God's divine favor.
-* You may be ostracised by those who don't want to associate with people who are not of the same faith.
-One practical implication of this, as Giodorno Bruno occasionally ran into, may be that you can't attend or teach at an institution associated with the demoniation from which you were excommunicated.
+* You may be ostracized by those who don't want to associate with people who are not of the same faith.
+One practical implication of this, as Giodorno Bruno occasionally ran into, may be that you can't attend or teach at an institution associated with the denomination from which you were excommunicated.

 Excommunication is not, and never was, a euphemism for capital punishment.
 It's also intended to be temporary (what Roman Catholics refer to as a "medicinal penalty"): atone for whatever you did and it's lifted.
 Atonement generally consists of recognizing whatever you did was wrong (confession) and making up for the act (penance).
-Of course, if you don't believe you did anything wrong or you simply don't want to be a part of the demonination, you wouldn't do any of that and you'd simply stay excommunicated.
+Of course, if you don't believe you did anything wrong or you simply don't want to be a part of the denomination, you wouldn't do any of that and you'd simply stay excommunicated.

-However, back when most of the Western World was under autocratic rule, if you kept making waves and stirring the pot and being a general rabblerouser, someone in a position of authority was going to decide that something is going to need to be done about you.
+However, back when most of the Western World was under autocratic rule, if you kept making waves and stirring the pot and being a general rabble-rouser, someone in a position of authority was going to decide that something is going to need to be done about you.
 Because virtually all monarchs believed they [ruled with divine favor][22], they considered themselves defenders of the faith as they saw it.
 This meant civil authorities having laws against spiritual wrongs like heresy and blasphemy, almost all of which were cruel and unusual.

 #### Giodorno Bruno, Part 2

 Now that all of that is out of the way, let's pick up *Cosmos*'s story of Bruno again:

-* Bruno was automatically excommunicated by the Roman Catholic Church when he professed himself to be a Calvanist during his travels.
+* Bruno was automatically excommunicated by the Roman Catholic Church when he professed himself to be a Calvinist during his travels.
-* Bruno was temporarily excommunicated by the Calvanists when he distributed a pamphlet attacking a prominent professor and refused to apologize.
+* Bruno was temporarily excommunicated by the Calvinists when he distributed a pamphlet attacking a prominent professor and refused to apologize.
 We do not know the contents of the pamphlet other than that he called the professor a "pedagogue" and that it contained a couple of dozen perceived errors made by the professor.
-* Bruno was subsequently excommunicated by the Lutherans, well after his journey to England, when they accused him of being a Calvanist.
+* Bruno was subsequently excommunicated by the Lutherans, well after his journey to England, when they accused him of being a Calvinist.
 * With respect to his time in England, he enjoyed a fair amount of success and published a number of works.
-There is no evience to suggest the scene depicted in *Cosmos* ever happened.
+There is no evidence to suggest the scene depicted in *Cosmos* ever happened.
 He only left after a riot stormed the French embassy at which he had his residence.

 #### Giodorno Bruno's trial and execution